eponraj27392/Wikipedia_Data-Science-Challenge/README.md

 A comprehensive Exploratory Data Analysis for the Wikepedia Stream data with tidy ``python`` using a nice visualization library ``plotly``.

-For this analysis, I have used the given challenge data downloaded as json from Wiki API.
+For this analysis, I have downloaded as json from Wiki API and converted to csv.
 (Just a sample data for understanding)

 The data contains ``73565 rows & 38 columns`` of wikipedia API stream data ``between 17:11 till 18: 13 on Jan 21, 2021``.